-34. Chair's Remarks
+Chair's Remarks 34.

-(a) Transport Governance Review
+Transport Governance Review (a)

 The on-going transport governance review was now expected to report in January/February 2023.
-There would be a consultation with the Chair and the committee's vice-chairs before final recommendations were proposed to the WMCA Board.
+There would be a consultation with and the committee's vice-chairs before recommendations were proposed to the WMCA Board.